cdfoundation/Ambassador-Member-Webcast-Program/README.md

 - The webinar is added to the CDF webinar page.
 - CDF promotes registration links for webinars via email, CDF and monthly newsletters, Twitter, and LinkedIn.
 - Our most successful webinars are when the presenting company helps promote in addition to CDF promotion.
 We are often able to double our attendance in these cases.
--All webinars are uploaded to the CDF Youtube under the playlist: [CDF Webinars](https://www.youtube.com/playlist?list=PL2KXbZ9-EY9RodTXtnbAg42gvuLDvyFtb).
+- All webinars are uploaded to the CDF Youtube under the playlist: [CDF Webinars](https://www.youtube.com/playlist?list=PL2KXbZ9-EY9RodTXtnbAg42gvuLDvyFtb).
 ### Webinar: Presentations
 - 1 week prior to your webinar, send your webinar presentation to the webinar PM.
 All presentations must be reviewed prior to the webinar going live.
 ### Webinar Moderator